ABOUT

 CHRISTIAN BECKWITH: HOST

-The founder and board chair of The Teton Climbers’ Coalition, Christian Beckwith has spent more than thirty years immersed in the world of alpinism.
+The founder and executive director of The Teton Climbers’ Coalition, Christian Beckwith has spent more than thirty years immersed in the world of alpinism.
 He started his first climbing organization, The Wayward Mountaineers, and The Mountain Yodel, a climbing ‘zine, soon after moving to Jackson, Wyoming, in 1993.
 In 1996, he became the youngest person to edit the world’s premier mountaineering journal, The American Alpine Journal.
 In 2002 he co-founded Alpinist Magazine, an archival-quality climbing quarterly that Reinhold Messner called “the greatest climbing magazine in the world today.”
-More recently, he started the surfing, skiing and climbing extravaganza, The Alpinist Film Festival; coordinated the Teton Boulder Project, which developed a Jackson Hole bouldering park to honor Teton pioneers; launched Outerlocal, a social media website for adventure athletes; developed the Town Pump bouldering series; and founded SHIFT, a 501c3 non-profit organization dedicated to the advancement of nature as a social determinant of health; and launched and directed AlpinFilm.
+He has started and run two film festivals, The Alpinist Film Festival and AlpinFilm; coordinated the Teton Boulder Project, which developed a public bouldering park in downtown Jackson Hole; launched Outerlocal, a social media website for adventure athletes; and founded SHIFT, a 501c3 non-profit organization dedicated to the advancement of nature as a determinant of health.
 He has made expeditions to Kyrgyzstan, Alaska, Peru and Tibet, skied the Grand Teton half a dozen times, and established numerous first ascents and descents around the world.
 In 2023, he was inducted into the 10th Mountain Division’s Warrior Hall of Fame for services rendered to the Division.
 He lives in Jackson, Wyoming, with his wife and daughter.

 Advisory Board